Research Areas

 Some of my contributions to the discussion:

-Selected past projects
+Selected past contributions in collaborative projects

 In 2020 I spent two months as a Research Assistant at the ReadOxford research group, based at the Department of Experimental Psychology of the University of Oxford.
 The aim of the group is to answer different questions related to child literacy development.
 I mainly dealt with data processing, developing R scripts to make corpus data reproducible and analysable for morphological complexity and lexical variation.
 My major contribution has been scripting an R code to automatically calculate the Average Reduced Frequency (ARF) of combined lemmata/parts of speech in the Oxford Children Corpus and Childes treebank.